-In this book we have discussed and will continue to explore both the capabilities of detailed planning and rolling up information and key metrics to the big picture and business goals and objectives.
-We will also detail out the strategic planning capabilities of Project Server 2010, and the idea of strategic planning being compared to the existing work portfolio in chapter 10.
+In this book, we have discussed and will continue to explore both the capabilities of detailed planning and rolling up information and key metrics to the big picture and business goals and objectives.
+We also detail the strategic planning capabilities of Project Server 2010.
+In Chapter 9,we compare the idea of strategic planning to the existing work portfolio.

-We have seen where the big initiatives and strategic projects that are launched by organizations lose momentum and connectedness with the vision and intent of what the leaders of the company intended, so much that the end result is so watered down from the original intended goals of these initiatives.
-I have heard countless of times that by the time a CFO or senior leader in a company found out what the end result was or would be there was no time to respond, re-direct or refocus the initiative to hit key objects.
+In a number of cases, the big initiatives and strategic projects launched by organizations lose momentum and connectedness with the vision and intent of company leaders; as a result, the project is watered down from the original intended goals of these initiatives.
+Often, by the time a CFO or senior company leader finds out what the end result was or would be, there was no time to respond, redirect, or refocus the initiative to hit key objects.

-Now this may sound hard for the reader to believe, but in many cases senior management feels frustrated and powerless to shepherd core or key projects once they have started due to the fact that the strategic controls, metrics and information relating to the project are fractured or difficult to assemble and report against.
-This is one of the reasons that Microsoft has invested in connecting their ERP software (Dymanics) products to Project Server, enabling tracking and reporting directly to the financial systems to the project tasks and activities of strategic projects.
+This may be hard for the reader to believe, but many times senior management feels frustrated and powerless to shepherd core or key projects once they have begun because the strategic controls, metrics, and information relating to the project are fractured or difficult to assemble and report against.
+This is one of the reasons that Microsoft has invested in connecting its ERP software (Dynamics) products to Project Server, to enable the tracking and direct reporting of the financial systems to strategic project tasks and activities.

-Project Server 2010 puts the top down tools and controls directly with each and every project and establishes role based views that allow a quick review of any key metric, whether task or rolled up project level information allowing drill down connectedness with not just the schedule and task details, but links directly to the collaboration portal (Project Workspace) set aside for the any or all project information associated with a project.
+Project Server 2010 puts the top-down tools and controls directly inside each and every project and establishes role-based views that allow a quick review of any key metric, whether task or rolled-up project-level information.
+Thus, drill-down connectedness is available not just with schedule and task details but directly with the collaboration portal (Project Workspace) for all project information associated with a project.

-Defining a Long Term Solution that Enables Stakeholder Class Scalability
+Defining a Long-Term Solution that Enables Stakeholder-Class Scalability

-An important part of a PPM implementation is to fold in the different stakeholders and their classes to the information, reporting and metrics that will help them be successful.
-The more a stakeholder is benefitted by a PPM tool, the higher the likelihood they will support and reinforce the processes and activities that allow that system to succeed.
+An important part of a PPM implementation is to fold in the different stakeholders and their classes to the information, reporting, and metrics that will help them be successful.
+The more stakeholders benefit from a PPM tool, the more likely that they will support and reinforce the processes and activities that allow that system to succeed.

-We have seen where PPM implementations have helped to bridge the siloed reporting, tracking and turfing activities to galvanize and centralize organizational behavior around ensuring that resources from all parts of a company are following the processes and updating information around their part of the project.

-This integration of stakeholders ensures the highest success rate for a large PPM implementation and also creates a synergy of support for PMOs and the IT organization that may be responsible for the PPM implementation.
+We have seen cases where PPM implementations have helped to bridge siloed reporting, tracking, and to help eliminate turfing activities leading to galvanized and centralized organizational behavior.
+These implementations helped to ensure that resources from all parts of a company followed the processes and updating information around their part of the project, thus leading to better unified maturity in Project, Program and Portfolio Management practices and reporting.[AU: clarify] This integration of stakeholders ensures the highest success rate for a large PPM implementation and also creates a synergy of support for PMOs and the information technology organization that may be responsible for the PPM implementation.

-By starting with best practices around requirements gathering, first identifying stakeholder groups, classes and representatives and then folding them into the requirements process, you can at the initial outset ensure that the scalability (upwards or downwards) of details and reporting metrics are identified.
+By starting with best practices around requirements gathering, first identifying stakeholder groups, classes, and representatives and then folding them into the requirements process, you can ensure that the scalability (upward or downward) of details and reporting metrics are identified.
 CFOs and the financial organization have a significant stake in being a part of this.
-By avoiding making the ERP or accounting system become a Project Management system or the inverse, by ensuring that the PPM system does not become the Project Cost Accounting system of record, the best of both worlds can be combined, enabling the least amount of effort with the maxim amount of reporting, scalability and drill down reporting.
+By avoiding making the ERP or accounting system become a PM system or the inverse, by ensuring that the PPM system does not become the project cost accounting system of record, you can combine the best of both worlds, enabling the least amount of effort with the maximum amount of reporting, scalability, and drill-down reporting.

 Integrating ERP and Other Financial Data